JWoltjen/Nathan-Jeff-Hang-In-There/README.md

 Event listeners were the key to implementing navigation between main sections, as described above.
 They were also utilized to display information from the arrays, save information into the arrays, and remove information from the arrays which represented our data model.
 One challenge that we encountered was how to dynamically attach event listeners onto objects that had not yet been instantiated within the DOM.
 Once we created the DOM element into the function, we added the event listener into the function in real-time.
 This was a study in control flow and how computers interpret and display data line by line.

 6. GitWorkflow
 Observing and understanding the fundamentals and theory behind GitWorkflow was identified early in the project as one of our main goals.
 GitWorkflow can initially be tedious and esoteric, however using it properly can save team members valuable time if it is employed correctly.
 We were careful to never work on the master branch, as well as never to push the master branch to GitHub when creating pull requests.
 By using Driver/Navigator at least 80% of the time, we did not encounter any merge conflicts.
 By committing when each new piece of functionality was implemented, our pull requests were easy for the non-pulling partner to decipher.
 When the new driving partner pulled the newly merged master branch to his machine, we immediately created new branches using git checkout -b.

-## Challenges

-1. Poster class as data storage/display

-2. DOM v.
-Data Model--Display v. push

-3. Multiple event listeners on savedPosters array

-4. Dynamically editing selected parts of Main Poster

 ## Links to Authors Repositories